How Divorce Affects Children: And How You Can Ease The Pain25th Nov 2015

 Not well.
 Possibly worse than you realise – because the questions they’ll be asking themselves will be even more daunting.

-Such as “why won’t my parents talk to me?
+Such as “Why won’t my parents talk to me?
 Is all this my fault?
 Where will I live?
 Where will I go to school?”

-New research for Family Dispute Resolution Week shows that 62 per cent of 14-22-year-olds believe they were left out of the decision making process during divorce.
+Research shows that 62 per cent of 14-22-year-olds believe they were left out of the decision making process during divorce.

 And 47 per cent of children did not understand what was happening when their parents split up.